 The skeleton process buys you time—but that's it.
 You must submit the remaining forms within 14 days.
 The court will likely notify you about the deadline in writing.

-A bankruptcy case starts when a debtor (the person seeking the bankruptcy) files official forms with the court.
 A completed packet will contain information about every aspect of the debtor's financial situation, including the following: